Boys Do Cry (And Get Teased for it.)

 The bad news: Like it or not, adolescent boys who cry in front of their peers can still find themselves on the receiving end of teasing, taunts—OMG, you’re such a wuss!—or worse.

-Here are?some?common reasons that adolescent boys may cry, along with some tips?on?how to help your son cope differently.
+Here are some common reasons that adolescent boys cry, along with some tips on how to help your son cope differently.

 1. Frustration and Anger